Easton Neston: Showsley

-In Showsley there are the remains of a 12th-century Cistercian Priory (known as Sewardsley Priory).
-The area was explored by Channel 4's archaeological television programme Time Team in 2007 and the episode about the dig first screened on 27 January 2008.
-This can be viewed on the Time Team Channel on YouTube, the episode is called “The Naughty Nuns of Northamptonshire”.
+In Showsley are the remains of Sewardsley Priory, a 12th-century Cistercian monastery.
+The area was explored by Channel 4's archaeological television programme Time Team in 2007 and the episode, called "The Naughty Nuns of Northamptonshire", first screened on 27 January 2008.
 The dig found the priory church, about 90 feet by 20 feet in size; and the cloister, measuring about 45 feet square.
 There were some striking floor tiles decorated with images of a dog and others with a flower; and large amounts of pottery.
 The team also looked at what was thought to have been an antiquarian garden feature.
 This was found to be actually graves, complete with the remains of the people who had been buried there.
 Two were of particular interest.
 These had not been cut together but were finished off together, suggesting that their occupants were connected in some way.

 Railway

 Part of the trackbed of the dismantled Stratford-upon-Avon and Midland Junction Railway (SMJR) runs east to west between Showsley and north of Hulcote towards the site of Towcester Station, now the site of a Tesco supermarket.
-The line ran from Towcester to Stoke Bruerne, then east, crossing over the West Coast Main Line and then into Bedfordshire.
-The line was opened in 1891 and it joined the line from Blisworth to Towcester just north of what is now the roundabout at the junction of the A5 and A43 near Towcester.
+The line ran from Towcester to Stoke Bruerne, then east, crossing the West Coast Main Line into Bedfordshire.
+The line opened in 1891 and it joined the line from Blisworth to Towcester just north of what is now the roundabout at the junction of the A5 and A43 near Towcester.